maruel/citygpt/data/ottawa/pages_text/use-and-care-roads-law-no-2003-498.md

 1. No person shall fail to remove, or ensure the removal of, a Free Library Box and reinstate the boulevard to its original condition when required by the City within a reasonable time.
 1. No person who installs and maintains, or permits the installation of, a Free Library Box pursuant to the provisions of this By-law, shall have any claim for loss, costs, or damages caused or sustained howsoever against the City, its employees, agents or any person acting on its behalf, or any person authorized to occupy or work within a Highway by reason of damage or removal of the Free Library Box.

-## Section 5C – Pop-Up Retail Display and Vending Requirements (2025-161)
+## Section 5C – Pop-up retail display and vending requirements (2025-161)

 1. No person, when establishing, or permitting the establishment of, a Pop-up Retail Display and Vending within a Highway shall fail to comply with the following requirements:
   1. a two-metre-wide pedestrian clearway is maintained at all times;